 Mike Tyson – Heavyweight | 50 wins (44 knockouts), 6 losses, 2 no contests

-This American boxer was the undisputed heavyweight champion and the youngest, at the age of 20, to win the world GHeavyweight title (knocking out Trevor Berbick in round 2 for the WBC title).
-Tyson was a two-time world heavyweight champion and the first to unify the WBC, WBA and IBF titles.
+This American boxer was the undisputed Heavyweight champion and the youngest, at the age of 20, to win the world Heavyweight title (knocking out Trevor Berbick in round 2 for the WBC title).
+Tyson was a two-time world Heavyweight champion and the first to unify the WBC, WBA and IBF titles.
 He became the lineal champion when he knocked out Michael Spinks in 91 seconds of the first round.
 After making nine successful title defenses, was knocked out in round 10 by 49-1 underdog Buster Douglas in the biggest upset in boxing history.
 In 1992, Tyson was convicted of raped and sentenced to six years in prison, ultimately released after serving 3 years.

 Tyson regained the WBC and WBA titles by defeating Frank Bruno and Bruce Seldon respectively.
 He lost the WBA title (after being stripped of the WBC belt) by stoppage in round 11 to Evander Holyfield in another huge upset.
 In their infamous rematch, Tyson was disqualified for biting both Holyfield’s ears.
-A vastly depleted Tyson had one last more attempt to regain the world title, losing to Lennox Lewis after being knocked out in Round 8.
+A vastly depleted Tyson had one last attempt to regain the world title, losing to Lennox Lewis after being knocked out in Round 8.